rickd/Find-What-I-Mean/readme.txt

 hellq

-Then the search "hellp" probably means "hello", since o and p are very close in the keyboard, which makes it the most probable typo.
+Then the search "hellp" probably means "hello", since o and p are very close in the keyboard, it is the most probable typo.

 And so on and so on.